Drekkg/coldroom_capacity_calculator/README.md

 # Coldroom Capacity Calculator
-The Cold Room Capacity Calculator is a Python program that calculates the capacity of a cold room based on the dimensions of the room and the type of product stored in it.
-The program is designed to help designers and installers of refrigeration systems determine the power/capacity of the equipment they need to install according to size and temperature of the room and,  the type of product stored in it.
+The Cold Room Capacity Calculator is a Python program that models the capacity/power required for a cold room based on the dimensions of the room and the type of product stored in it.
+The model helps designers and installers of refrigeration systems determine the power/capacity of the equipment they need to install according to size and temperature of the room and, the type of product stored in it.

 ![screenshot 1](images/screenshot1.png)